Marvel Studios / The Walt Disney Company

 First Aired on August 18, 2022, on Disney+.

-Truth is, there were things that I liked about the first episode of She-Hulk: Attorney at Law and there were things that I didn’t like.
+Truth is, there were things that I liked about the first episode of She-Hulk: Attorney at Law and there were things that I didn’t like, and ultimately, that would sum up my opinion on the entire show.
 I came out of A Normal Amount of Rage feeling just as divided as the fan-base, albeit for some very different reasons.
 I could not care less that She-Hulk is a woman, or a proud woman, or a strong woman, or an empowered woman.
 Some of my most favorite MCU characters are female: Wanda Maximoff, Natasha Romanoff, Yelena Belova, Carol Danvers, Hela, Nebula, Gamora, Thena, Sprite, Sylvie, Shuri, Nakia, Kate Bishop, Agatha Harkness, etc. I loved Natalie Portman as Mighty Thor, and I feel like I can’t find enough words to properly praise Ms. Marvel as a series and Kamala Khan as a superhero character!
 I’m all for Girl Power and inclusion and all those sorts of things.
-I have a daughter and I love that she has heroes that she can look up to and be inspired by and relate to!
+I have a daughter, and I love that she has heroes that she can look up to and be inspired by and relate to!
 So, case closed on that.

 Also, I do not allow myself to get all worked up over the kinds of themes and philosophies that have divided so many people over this show.
 I’m just not a very political person and I’m not a chauvinistic person and I don’t get triggered by things that trigger a lot of other people.
 As I’ve written before in other reviews, when it comes to these Marvel shows and films, I simply look for good, well-told stories and good, well-acted characters that entertain me and inspire me, and good, well-made movies and shows.
 I want things to look good in terms of costumes and special effects and I want things to make sense in terms of plot and narrative.
 That’s what my expectations amount to in a nutshell.